Infectious Trump briefly leaves hospital to greet fans as confusion continues over his health

 Several of the president’s advisers and allies said the White House’s handling of the diagnosis, and the culture that caused it, leave much to be desired.

 “I don’t think the procedures around the president were providing him the protection he needed and deserved,” said Scott Gottlieb, the former FDA commissioner under Trump.
-“The cavalier approach that put the president at risk extended into some of the policy choices that were made and how they approached covid as a matter of public policy,”
+“The cavalier approach that put the president at risk extended into some of the policy choices that were made and how they approached covid as a matter of public policy.”

-Tom Bossert, Trump’s former homeland security adviser, said the president and his team did not avoid large gatherings, socially distance, wear a mask, isolate themselves or quarantine after being in contact people who had contracted covid-19.
+Tom Bossert, Trump’s former homeland security adviser, said the president and his team did not avoid large gatherings, socially distance, wear a mask, isolate themselves or quarantine after being in contact with people who had contracted the coronavirus.

 “At this point, the president and senior people around him have violated all five core principles of the country’s coronavirus strategy,” he said.
 “I do not wish to be perceived as criticizing him while he is in this condition, but that needs to be pointed out.
 I am praying for his recovery.”